 Thoracic sympathectomy for treatment of primary hyperhidrosis is generally covered subject to the indications listed below and per your plan documents.

 Thoracic sympathectomy (open or endoscopic) for the treatment of hyperhidrosis is limited to a subset of patients with primary axillary or palmar hyperhidrosis that is intractable and disabling.
 Intractable and disabling primary axillary or palmar hyperhidrosis is demonstrated when clinical documentation indicates all of the following criteria are met:

 - The condition significantly interferes with the patient’s ability to perform age-appropriate activities of daily living.

-- The primary hyperhidrosis is causing a chronic dermatological complication such as skin maceration with secondary infection, dermatitis/fungal conditions or other skin diseases.
+- The primary hyperhidrosis is causing a chronic dermatological complication such as skin maceration (softening due to exposure to moisture) with secondary infection, dermatitis/fungal conditions or other skin diseases.

 - There is documented failure, contraindication or intolerance to treatment with first or second line medical therapies including:

 - Topical medications such as prescription aluminum chloride or other extra strength antiperspirants.

 - Systemic oral medications such as anticholingerics, beta-blockers and benzodiazepines.

 - Treatment with Botulinum Toxin (Botox), Note: Botox is only indicated for use in severe axillary hyperhidrosis and is subject to pharmacy review and prior authorization.
 See link in Related Content section of this page.